An introduction to impact

 Words like “dissemination”, “engagement”, “public engagement”, “knowledge exchange”, “knowledge transfer”, “knowledge mobilization” are just some of the near-neighbours of impact and vital parts of the overall story. .
 But none should be used interchangeably with impact.
 Understanding the distinctions can be really helpful as you plan your activities and work towards your impact goals.

-• Mobilization or dissemination refers to the myriad ways research or its most notable findings are shared or communicated more widely.
+• Mobilisation or dissemination refers to the myriad ways research or its most notable findings are shared or communicated more widely.
 This may mean promoting an original research article, talking about its insights, capturing its main lessons for social media, or creating a visual representation not commonly supported by traditional academic formats.
 This is best done with a specific purpose in mind: to foster engagement.
 Read more about making your research accessible and visible.

 • Engagement is the stage beyond simply capturing attention with your research.
 It is where its findings are connected to an identified real-world need.
 Where a non-academic stakeholder engages you in conversations about how your ideas, data, or outputs might be applied in the context of their work or to help them solve a problem.
 It is best understood as a mutually beneficial process, a two-way exchange of knowledge, experience, and expertise.
 Activities which engage relevant people or groups, and are designed to meet their interests, needs, and priorities, are sometimes referred to as "pathways to impact".
 Learn more about effective engagement and how to get started.